billyfryer/Website/content/_index.md

 ---
 title: Billy Fryer's Website
 description: Welcome to my website!
-I hope to have some new content posted soon!
+Feel free to contact me if you have any questions about the content posted on this site!
 images:
   - img/Reynolds.jpg
 image_left: false